Numerical investigation of the generalized Jang equation coupled to conformal flow of metrics: Acknowledgments

 \section{Acknowledgments}

-The author thanks Jaroslaw Jaracz for useful discussions.
-This research was conducted whilst the author was visiting the Okinawa Institute of Science and Technology (OIST) through the Theoretical Sciences Visiting Program (TSVP).
+HW thanks Jaroslaw Jaracz for useful discussions.
+This research was partly conducted whilst HW was visiting the Okinawa Institute of Science and Technology (OIST) through the Theoretical Sciences Visiting Program (TSVP).
+HW acknowledges support from a London Mathematical Society Early Career Research Travel Grant (ECR-2526-51).